RjayBrown/war-the-card-game/README.md

 ## Optimizations:

-Refactored the API calls from promises to async/await.
-I plan to add player avatars, card tracking, and a twist to the game that allows cards to be 'raided' from the other player.
+Refactored the API calls from promise chains to async/await.
+Additional features will include player avatars, card tracking, and a twist to the game that allows cards to be 'raided' from the other player.

 ## Lessons Learned: